US STOCKS-Wall Street hits more than two-week high on energy, tech gains

 By Devik Jain and Ankika Biswas

-Sept 12 (Reuters) - Energy and technology shares helped drive U.S. stocks to their highest in more than two weeks on Monday ahead of a crucial inflation reading this week that could determine the pace of interest rate hikes by the Federal Reserve.
+Sept 12 (Reuters) - Energy and technology shares powered U.S. stock indexes to their highest in more than two weeks on Monday ahead of a crucial inflation reading this week that could determine the pace of interest rate hikes by the Federal Reserve.

-All of the S&P 500 sectoral indexes were up in early trading, led by a 2% jump in energy .SPNY shares.
-Oil prices rose as supply concerns mounted amidst uncertainty over Iranian nuclear talks.
-O/R

-Heavyweight Amazon.com AMZN.O, Tesla Inc TSLA.O and Apple Inc AAPL.O added between 1.2% and 2.1%, providing the biggest boost to S&P 500 .SPX and the Nasdaq .IXIC .

-The three major U.S. stock indexes rallied sharply last week, as investors took advantage of a sharp drop in stock prices since mid-August that was triggered by concerns over soaring inflation and the impact of tighter monetary policy to curb it.
+The three major indexes have gained for four consecutive sessions as investors took advantage of a sharp drop in stock prices since mid-August that was triggered by concerns over soaring inflation and the impact of tighter monetary policy to curb it.

 All eyes are on consumer prices data on Tuesday for any signs that price pressures may be easing.
 Headline inflation is expected to rise at an 8.1% pace over the year in August, compared with 8.5% in July.

-A soft number might revive speculation the Fed will only hike by 50 basis points this month, though it would likely have to be very weak to have a real impact on the hawkish stance taken by most policymakers recently.
+"I don't think they're going to dial back anytime soon ... the issue right now is that even with a good inflation number, it is still going to be well above the Fed's target of 2%."

+Policymakers last week downplayed the importance of any single data point, and emphasized their determination to keep raising rates until there is a sustained drop in inflation, which has been running at 40-year highs.

-Money markets are pricing in an 89% chance of a third straight 75 basis point increase by the U.S. central bank on Sept.
+Money markets are pricing in a 91% chance of a third straight 75 basis point increase by the U.S. central bank on Sept.
 21. FEDWATCH

-"Investors expect the CPI data to show a continued decline in inflationary reading, which would be encouraging to investors, since the FOMC meeting occurs only a week later," said Sam Stovall, chief investment strategist at CFRA Research in New York.

-"Our economists are expecting a 50-basis-point hike at the September meeting though I think the chances of a 75-bps hike are equally possible."

-Advancing issues outnumbered decliners by a 5.21-to-1 ratio on the NYSE and by a 2.11-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 4.14-to-1 ratio on the NYSE and by a 1.81-to-1 ratio on the Nasdaq.

-The S&P index recorded three new 52-week highs and no new lows, while the Nasdaq recorded 19 new highs and 18 new lows.
+The S&P index recorded 11 new 52-week highs and no new low, while the Nasdaq recorded 29 new highs and 36 new lows.

-(Reporting by Devik Jain and Ankika Biswas in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Devik Jain and Ankika Biswas in Bengaluru; Editing by Anil D'Silva and Maju Samuel)

 ((Devik.Jain@thomsonreuters.com;))